djfpaagman/djfpaagman/README.md

 ### Hi there 👋

-I'm Dennis Paagman, an independent developer who's passionate about building great products.
+I'm Dennis Paagman, an independent developer who loves building great products.
 I have been building, testing, and deploying Ruby on Rails apps for over 10 years.

 ### More info 📫

-If you want to get in touch, please contact met at dennis@paagman.dev.
+If you want to get in touch, please contact met at dennis@paagman.dev or check out [my website](https://paagman.dev/).

 <!--
 **djfpaagman/djfpaagman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.